-We have a very wide range of interviews covering American politics, with books recommended on every conceivable angle by a very diverse group of experts, including George W Bush’s advisor, Karl Rove, former secretary of state under Barack Obama, John Kerry and Joe Biden's chief of staff, Ronald Klain.
+We have a very wide range of interviews covering American politics, with books recommended on every conceivable angle by an array of experts, including George W Bush’s advisor, Karl Rove, former secretary of state under Barack Obama, John Kerry, and Joe Biden's chief of staff, Ronald Klain.

 On the US constitution, we have book recommendations from Jack Rakove of Stanford University.
 Princeton Professor and popular CNN analyst Julian E Zelizer chooses his best books on Congress, unfurling how it has evolved and how it works as an institution.
 And legal correspondent Dahlia Lithwick chooses her best books on the US Supreme Court Justices.
 (And for an inside view, we also have an interview with a Supreme Court Justice, Stephen Breyer)